Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1130/README.md

-# US1190
+# US1130

 ## 1. User Story Description

-> As a Campus manager, I intend to list passages between 2 buildings
+> As a Campus manager, I intend to create an elevator in a building, indicating the floors it serves.

-The list passages between 2 buildings process was already documented and implemented as per [us260](../us260/README.md).
+The elevator creation and persistence processes were already documented and implemented as per [us270](../us270/README.md).

 Thus, this specific use case is solely concerned with the development of a user interface (UI) that the campus